 In a time of terrorism and fear, our individual and collective obligations to respect dignity and human rights, even of our worst enemies, gains added importance.
 Reaffirming the standards contained in Common Article 3 of the Geneva Conventions would reflect the conviction that our nation must treat its prisoners as we would expect our enemies to treat our own military personnel or citizens.
-We urge you to reject any proposed legislation that would call into question America's commitment to Common Article 3.
+We urge you to support proposed legislative language that would definitively implement America's commitment to Common Article 3.
 Preserving the strong U.S. commitment to humane and ethical treatment of detainees would continue your efforts to restore the moral credibility of the United States at a crucial time.